adobe/helix-font-fallback-extension/README.md

 # Font fallback

-Computes a fallback font for all the fonts used on a page in order to preserve the [CLS](https://web.dev/cls/).
+Chrome extension (and some utils) that computes a fallback font for all the fonts used on a page - this is helper to preserve the [CLS](https://web.dev/cls/).

 Detailled explanations: https://www.industrialempathy.com/posts/high-performance-web-font-loading/
 The code is inspired from https://www.industrialempathy.com/perfect-ish-font-fallback/?font=Montserrat and https://github.com/googlefonts/cls_calculator